Namecheap: Verify your domain

 - Copy the verification record (including the entire string of text and numbers).

-- In the Namecheap site, click Manage next to the domain you want to verify with G Suite.
+- In the Namecheap site, click Manage next to the domain you want to verify with your Google service.
 In this example, we'll use the domain, kitbeat.org, but you'll see your own domain name instead.

 - Click the Advanced DNS tab on the domain dashboard.